 Ingredients

-- 1 ounce sparkling soda water
+- 1 ounce sparkling water or club soda

 - 2 ounces limoncello